shwetaaSawlani/JavaScriptt/Module1/JavaScript.md

 Introduced major features like let/const, arrow functions, promises, classes, modules, etc.
 Js is implementation of ECMASCRIPT
 Actionscript is also implementation of ECMASCRIPT

+What is Cross-Platform?
+Cross-platform refers to the ability of a software application or system to run on multiple operating systems or platforms without requiring significant modifications.
+This means the application can function seamlessly on different platforms such as Windows, macOS, Linux, iOS, Android, or even web browsers.